 Since its inception in 1990 by James Baird, The Pouch Cove Foundation (incorporated in 1997) has provided a retreat for more than one thousand visiting artists from around the world at its facilities on the Northern Avalon Peninsula on Newfoundland’s east coast for periods averaging one month.

 Historically the Foundation’s principal interest has been in hosting painters in its program, though the Foundation has also hosted filmmakers, sculptors, writers, installation artists, architects, printmakers and curators.

 The Foundation supports residencies of varying durations ranging from 30-120 days which can result in exhibitions in its galleries.

-The Pouch Cove Foundation is housed in a 15,000 square foot converted elementary school building nestled between forest and sea.
-The grounds are about three acres of field and woods with a river running through it.
+The Pouch Cove Foundation is housed in a 15,000 square foot converted elementary school situated between the forest and North Atlantic Ocean on three acres of field and woodland with a river running through it.

-The Foundation operates on an invitation only basis and invites artists to participate in its residency program on an ongoing basis.
-The program generally runs from October through May, though sometimes has studios during the summer.
+The Foundation operates on an invitation-only basis and invites artists to participate in its residency program on an ongoing basis.